KilledByAPixel/OS13k/README.md

 - full (1) - Enables full screen option
 - code (0) - Shows code option, defaults to true for dweets/shaders, help is shown instead if it exists
 - rezize (1) - Allows resizing the window
+- shortcut (0) - Shows shortcut icon on the desktop

 ### User Programs
  - You can create and access custom programs in the user programs folder